Scaffold-Stark/speedrunstark/README.md

 ![add-signer-tx-pool](./packages/nextjs/public/ch6-transaction-confirm.png)

-> Click on "Execute" to execute it, will be marked as "Completed", and will appear in the "Transaction Events" session with the rest of executed transactions.
+> Click on "Execute" to execute it, will be marked as "Completed", and will appear in the "Transaction Events" section with the rest of executed transactions.

 ![add-signer-tx-confirmed](./packages/nextjs/public/ch6-transaction-execute.png)